SolutionGuidance/psm/docs/MIGRATIONS.md

 The goal of a Liquibase change log file is to track the linear sequence of changes required to take a database from a starting point to the current state, and it is built up one change at a time throughtout development.
 By following the “always append changes” rule you will ensure that all databases are consistent since all will have gone through the exact same set of changes.
 ```

+## Adding Seed Data

+Liquibase makes it easy to insert seed data into tables.
+There is a separate migration file for seed data: `db/changelog/db-changelog-seed.xml`.
+Seed data itself is stored in the `db/seeds/` directory through csvs.
+The first row of a seed data CSV should contain the field names with corresponding data.

+The changeset type for seed data is [`loadUpdateData`](https://www.liquibase.org/documentation/changes/load_update_data.html) which makes it easy to add or modify seed data to reflect the contents of the seed CSV.

+Liquibase is smart enough to parse certain key words, e.g. a value of "NULL" will insert null for that column.

 ## Validating Migrations

 It is important to validate new ChangeSets before committing them.
 Liquibase provides a validation tool.